 Plummer had never abandoned the stage and was an outstanding Iago in 1981’s production of Othello, which caused one critic to write that it was the best Shakespearean performance ever done on stage.
 In the event anyone doubted his abilities, he won the 1997 Tony for his portrayal of John Barrymore in the one-man show titled simply, Barrymore.
 He was 68 years of age and one reviewer called him the finest classical actor still acting on the stage.
 Barrymore was relaunched in 2011 in Toronto for a limited run and it was announced as the play was closing that it would be preserved as a television production.

-Plummer retains all of his screen power too.
-David Denby, reviewing the 2005 movie Syriana for The New Yorker magazine wrote, “Christopher Plummer… gives the kind of suavely insinuating performance that he`s often given before.
-He`s so good at it that there`s a tendancy to take him for granted, but every time he`s on screen in Syriana there`s an extra charge of danger and malice.”
-Not bad for an actor approaching 75 years old when this film was being made.
+Plummer retained all of his screen power too.
+When David Denby reviewed the 2005 movie, Syriana for The New Yorker magazine he wrote, “Christopher Plummer… gives the kind of suavely insinuating performance that he’s often given before.
+He’s so good at it that there’s a tendancy to take him for granted, but every time he’s on screen…there’s an extra charge of danger and malice.”
+Not bad for an actor who was then approaching 75 years old.

-After his first marriage had failed, he married Patricia Audrey Lewis, a journalist, in 1962, but this marriage didn’t hold either and they divorced just a few years later.
-But in 1970 he married his present wife, Elaine Regina Taylor, a dancer, actress and producer.
+After his first marriage had failed, he married Patricia Audrey Lewis in 1962.
+She was a journalist but this marriage didn’t hold either and they divorced just a few years later.
+But in 1970 he married Elaine Regina Taylor, a dancer, actress and producer.
 They met on the set of Lock Up Your Daughters in which both had appeared in 1969.
 By then Plummer’s legendary capacity for drink, much like Barrymore, had taken quite a toll.
 In his own words he credits his wife with being “intelligent enough to realize she had married a wreck and she did something about it and nursed me back to life again.”

-Christopher Plummer seems to have at last found the personal happiness he always wanted.
-He lives on a 30-acre estate in Weston, Connecticut, which is just north of New York in a large comfortable home he and his wife remodeled and redecorated.
-Although he spends most of his time in the United States, he remains a Canadian and among his many awards and honours, Christopher Plummer was invested as Companion of the Order of Canada, which is Canada’s highest civil honour.
+Christopher Plummer seemed to have found the personal happiness he always wanted.
+They lived on a 30-acre estate in Weston, Connecticut, which is just north of New York in a large comfortable home he and his wife remodelled and redecorated.
+Although he spent most of his time in the United States, he remained a Canadian and among his many awards and honours, Plummer was invested as Companion of the Order of Canada, which is Canada’s highest civil honour.

-In 2012 he won a Golden Globe and a Best Supporting Actor Oscar® for this role in Beginners.
-At 82, he became the oldest actor to win an Oscar®.
-It was announced in January of 2017 that Plummer would be honoured with a Lifetime Achievement Award from the Academy of Canadian Cinema and Television during that year’s Canadian Screen Awards.
+In 2012 he won a Golden Globe and a Best Supporting Actor Oscar® for his role in Beginners.
+At 82, he became the oldest actor to win an Oscar®, an honour he held until his passing in early 2021.
+At the 2021 Academy Awards, Anthony Hopkins won a Best Actor Oscar® for his role in The Father.
+Hopkins was 83 when the film was made, becoming the new oldest actor to win an Oscar®.
+In January of 2017 Plummer was honoured with a Lifetime Achievement Award from the Academy of Canadian Cinema and Television during that year’s Canadian Screen Awards.

 Also see: Christopher Plummer’s Filmography